-The starter kit has a set of peripherals that showcase some of the features of the MGM13P.
+The starter kit has a set of peripherals that showcase some of the features of the BGM220S.

-Be aware that most MGM13P I/O routed to peripherals are also routed to the breakout pads.
-This must be taken into consideration when using the breakout pads for your application.
+Note that most BGM220S I/O routed to peripherals are also routed to the breakout pads or the EXP header, which must be taken into consideration when using these.